zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Ann: I don’t like our son watching those films and reading those books.
 They’re corrupting his mind.

-Elio: I don’t like it either, but he’s old enough t o read and watch what he likes without our interference.
+Elio: I don’t like it either, but he’s old enough to read and watch what he likes without our interference.

 Ann: But they’re brainwashing him!
 Those books and films are full of evil, perverted ideas.